 The stanza-delete command removes data in the repository associated with a stanza.
 Use this command with caution - it will permanently remove all backups and archives from the pgBackRest repository for the specified stanza.

 To delete a stanza:

-- Shut down the PostgreSQL cluster associated with the stanza (or use -force to override). - Run the stop command on the backup host (the host where the repository is mounted). - Run the stanza-delete command on the backup host.
+- Shut down the PostgreSQL cluster associated with the stanza (or use -force to override). - Run the stop command on the repository host. - Run the stanza-delete command on the repository host.